hugogirard/appRegistrationGovernance/README.md

 # Create the Azure resources

-Now, execute the GitHub action called **Create Azure Resources**, this will create all necessary resources in Azure in a resource group called **rg-logic-app-governance**
+Now, execute the GitHub action called **Create Azure Resources**, this will create all necessary resources in Azure in a resource group called **rg-logic-app-governance**.
+Once the GitHub action finished, now you can run the one called **Deploy Logic App**.